vadrer/vispen/README.md

 ### General Usage

+Pressing `F9` on empty line will insert some predefined lines of text, which then could be nicely edited and used for initialisation of the `$::dbh` variable, and also some example lines. (those are from `$vim::initial_lines`, change it in your config for your purposes)

 2 keys are assigned by this plugin - `F7` key and `F9` key. `F7` if for Perl execution, `F9` is for SQL execution.